 Agave pintilla S.González, M.González & L.Reséndiz

-Agave pintilla is the smallest species from the Agave victoriae-reginae complex.
-It is an attractive succulent that forms rosettes of triangular, pale green to bluish-green leaves with a striking pattern of white stripes.
-The rosettes slowly grow up to 2 feet (60 cm) in diameter and up to 14 inches (35 cm) tall.
-In late spring to early summer, the mature rosettes send up a flowering stalk, up to 13.3 feet (4 m) tall, that bears greenish-white flowers.
+Agave pintilla is an attractive succulent that forms rosettes of triangular pale green to bluish-green leaves with a striking pattern of white stripes.
+It is the smallest species of the Agave victoriae-reginae complex.
+The rosettes slowly grow up to 14 inches (35 cm) tall and up to 2 feet (60 cm) in diameter.
+From late spring to early summer, the mature rosettes send up a 13.3 feet (4 m) tall flowering stalk that bears greenish-white flowers.

 The specific epithet "pintilla" derives from the local common name "Pintillo" and refers to the white stripes on the leaves.

 How to Grow and Care for Agave pintilla

 Light: These plants require full sun to part shade.
 If you are growing Agaves indoors, choose a bright, sunny window with as much sun as possible.
 Agave plants love going outside from spring to fall.

 Soil: Agaves will tolerate most soils as long as they have good drainage, but their preference is sandy or rocky soil.

 Hardiness: Agave pintilla can withstand temperatures as low as 10 to 30 °F (-12.2 to -1.1 °C), USDA hardiness zones 8a to 9b.

 Watering: Mature plants are very drought tolerant.
 From spring to fall, water thoroughly your Agave when the soil mix becomes dry.
 In winter, water sparingly about once a month.
 Plants in containers require more frequent watering than those in the ground.

 Fertilizing: Give your Agaves a small amount of fertilizer in the spring during the first two years.